tbold/TextDebugger/README.md

 # TextDebugger

-a text base debugger to analyse machine level code
+University project to produce a command-line debugger to analyse machine level code

 Input: .mem files only <br/>